-According to the Institute of Internal Communication, among the initial rationale of measuring an internal communication system are the following:
+According to the Institute of Internal Communication, included among the initial rationale of measuring an internal communication system are the following:

-- The employees' knowledge or commitment to the organization's values
+- The employees' knowledge of or commitment to the organization's values

-- Visibility and their perception of the senior management
+- Visibility and employees' perception of the senior management

 - The accessibility of the information to the employees

 - The upward communication process - if the management listens to its employees

 Learning about these objectives will assist companies in formulating communication effectiveness survey questions.
 Most times, looking beyond the present and envisaging the end of the process to see what kind of results we want and how we can use them, will clearly define the objectives.
 It is crucial to consult everybody before jumping into the measurement process.

 Factors to consider in designing an internal communication survey for your company

 It is relevant to gain reliable measurement with an objective questionnaire or survey.
-The following are some of the factors to consider in designing the questions to ask for an internal communication survey:
+These are some of the factors to consider in designing the questions to ask in internal communication survey:

 - In developing the content, consider information that is needed to assess and prioritize communication.

-- Create interesting questions to encourage the respondents to go on and not give up halfway.
+- Create interesting questions to encourage the respondents to continue and not give up halfway.

 - It may be tempting to ask questions that require only simple responses such as 'agree' or 'disagree', and 'yes' or 'no' but sometimes there should also be a mix of essential questions that provide opportunities for them to express their concerns in their own words.